AdamCahill1/DS-Assignment-2/README.md

 e.g.

 + Confirmation Mailer(Triggered when Item is added to the database) - Fully implemented and working.
+May send email when an object is deleted from the database.
+(Missing if statement in the confirmation mailer/ mailer.ts to check for eventName)
 + Process Image - Fully implemented and working.
 + Log Image - Fully implemented and working.
 + Update Table/Image Metadata -  Fully implemented and working.